 The Mietspiegel plays a vital role in tenancy law.
-It is 'the cornerstone of the regulation system' (Schmidt, 2020) and is essentially an index of ortsübliche Vergleichsmiete (local reference rents) - 'a representative cross-section of rents typically paid for comparable housing in the same locality' (Saxenberger, 2024) - essentially a table of 'price scales' based on a range of dwelling characteristics: (e.g. 'location, size, age, quality of facilities' and the rents of similar flats.
+It is 'the cornerstone of the regulation system' and is essentially an index of ortsübliche Vergleichsmiete (local reference rents) - 'a representative cross-section of rents typically paid for comparable housing in the same locality' (Saxenberger, 2024) - essentially a table of 'price scales' based on a range of dwelling characteristics: (e.g. 'location, size, age, quality of facilities' and the rents of similar flats.)
 It provides 'the means of justifying rent increases' (BBSR, 2025).

-The Mietspiegel 'establishes 'an average rent-price reference for the city' (Schmidt, 2020) - Since 2015, there has been 'a close linkage of the newly agreed rents to the LLR' (Kofner, 2023).
-Landlords cannot raise the rent of an ongoing lease by more than 20% above existing price within 3 years.
+The Mietspiegel 'establishes 'an average rent-price reference for the city' - landlords cannot raise the rent of an ongoing lease 'by more than 20% above this average price' - although this does not last indefinitely.
 Althoff (2023) notes that this can be reduced to 15 per cent by a federal state if it deems that a 'sufficient supply' of rental housing on 'reasonable terms' for the population of a municipality or part of a municipality is 'particularly endangered'.